isabella232/catflap/README.md

-The Custom ATlantis FLow APprover allows 2-person approval in Atlantis with GitLab CE.
+The Custom ATlantis FLow APprover allows 2-person approval in Atlantis with GitLab Community Edition.

 **The Problem**

 Atlantis supports the enforcement of merge approval requirements before Terraform changes can be applied.

-Unfortunately GitLab Community Edition does not support requiring merge approvals (https://gitlab.com/gitlab-org/gitlab-foss/-/issues/42096#note_152169378).
+Unfortunately GitLab CE does not support requiring merge approvals (https://gitlab.com/gitlab-org/gitlab-foss/-/issues/42096#note_152169378).

 **The Solution**